 For the trip down the Ruamahanga River itself to the road-end, see 21.2.

 About 2 hours to Cattle Ridge Hut, and another 2 hours to Waingawa 1423.

 Up: Cross the bridge from Roaring Stag and follow downstream for 2 minutes to a track forks, where the Cattle Ridge track swings away from the down-valley track.
 Turn right, cross the flats and a small stream, then climb the spur to Cattle Ridge Hut, about 2 hours from Roaring Stag.
-Standard hut – sleeps six – tank water.
-Edit - Cattle Ridge Hut sleeps 5 according to DOC website, and when I visited spring 2017
+Standard hut – sleeps 5 – tank water.

 Cattle Ridge proper is gained about 10 minutes above the hut where the turn-off is marked with an iron standard.

 About 10 minutes up the ridge is another iron standard with a disc on it and 50 metres W from this is a third standard, which marks the top of the track that drops to cross the upper Ruamahanga towards Dundas Hut – see 2.8.

 Following up the ridge, the quality tarn at Pukeroa 1318 is followed by a sharp saddle and then the broad top of Pukekino, about 75 minutes from the Hut.
 The reverse of this route, from Pukekino to the sharp saddle, is difficult in mist and opportunity should be taken to memorize the trail.